pariajm/joint-disfluency-detector-and-parser/README.md

 $ cd ..
 ```
 ### Usage
-<div align="justify">Use our model to parse and disfluency label your own sentences.
+Use our model to parse and disfluency label your own sentences.
 Befor running the following commands, make sure you meet the requirements for training and installation.
 1. Use our best model trained on the original Switchboard treebank:
 ```
 $ cd best_models